paiv/blog/_posts/2016-04-24-synacor-challenge.md

 But the image is encrypted, and runs self-decryption at the start.
 So I dump memory from a running game, and disassemble that.

-At this point I decide I need a proper save and restore from save, and some debugger mechanisms, so I start coding a shell over virtual machine.
+At this point I think of a proper save and restore from save, and some debugger mechanisms, so I start coding a shell over virtual machine.

 ```sh
 ./synacor challenge.bin